 6.1.
-Screening process: identification of laggards
+Screening process: identification of "laggards"

-The aim of the screening process is to identify companies that label as laggards.
+The aim of the screening process is to identify companies internally labelled as laggards.
 Laggards are those companies with poor sustainability scoring that bear the highest downside and default risks.

 In order to identify laggards, a proprietary screening approach is applied.
-The approach set specific score threshold at sector level that investee companies must achieve.
+The approach sets specific score thresholds at sector level for social and environmental themes that investee companies must achieve.
 The threshold definition is based on the analysis of an internal benchmark represented by the Bloomberg Euro-Aggregate: Corporate Index (LECPTREU Index).

 On a sector specific level, the defined threshold is linked to environmental or social themes based on a materiality principle.
 The scores (E and S pillar scores) upon which the process relies are provided by the ESG Provider MSCI.
-To define the relevant score (E or S) that represent the threshold at sector level the distribution of scores is analyzed based on benchmark
+To define the relevant score (E or S) threshold at sector level, a benchmark analysis on the distribution of scores is carried out.
+The threshold is identified as the highest relevant score of the last quintile of the distribution of scores (bottom 20% of the distribution) for each specific sector.